Welcome to today's edition of the Rush 24-7 podcast.

 Here's the difference.

-If you are in the drive-by media or you are part of the New York Washington Media Corridor, you look at somebody like Sarah Palin, and she may as well be from Mars.
+If you are in the drive-by media or you are part of the New York-Washington media corridor, you look at somebody like Sarah Palin, and she may as well be from Mars.

 What's hockey?

-Hockey mom, they understand soccer moms and know what a hockey mom is.
+I don't know what a hockey mom is.

-So there's this is a disconnect.
+So, this is a disconnect.

 The reaction to this debate that you'll find today in the media versus the reaction among real people is just as partisan and striking as is the division in the country over the future of the country.

-Now, I th I've I got a note.
+Now, I got a note.

-I got an email note, I'm flying home, and a debate ended before I got back home.
+And the debate ended before I got back home.

 And I got a note from a friend of mine in the drive-by media.

-And the friend in the drive-by media's note said, Tomorrow's headline will be Sarah Did Fine, Biden gave the performance of his life.
+And the friend in the drive-by media's note said, Tomorrow's headline will be, Sarah did fine.

-I looked at that and I said, what in the world did my drive-by buddy see?
+I looked at that and I said, What in the world did my drive-by buddy see?

-The performance of his life, she did fine.
+The performance of his life?

 The performance of his life.